 - Flip, and cook for another 15-20 seconds on the other side, or until the bubbles brown.

 - As each tortilla is finished, place them on a plate covered with a thin, slightly damp towel or paper towel.

 - Store leftover tortillas in an air tight container.
 Tortillas will keep in the refrigerator for up to 2 days or freezer for up to 2 months.
 If freezing, be sure to place parchment paper between each tortilla to avoid them from sticking to each other.

-*The oat flour helps keep the tortillas from tearing.
+- Oat flour helps keep the tortillas from tearing.
 It can easily be replaced with more AP flour if you don't have any on hand.
-(Oat flour can be made by blending oats in a blender until finely ground)
+(Oat flour can easily be made by blending oats in a blender until finely ground)

 - The dough should be slightly sticky while working with it.
 If it keeps shrinking while rolling it out, allow it to rest for a few more minutes before proceeding.